michalpokusa/Adafruit_CircuitPython_TemplateEngine/docs/examples.rst

 ----------------------------------

 It is also possible to execute Python code in templates.
-This an be used for e.g. defining variables, modifying context, or breaking from loops.
+This can be used for e.g. defining variables, modifying context, or breaking from loops.

 .. literalinclude:: ../examples/templateengine_exec.py